therealblue24/libc/README.md

 # therealblue24's libc
 what can i say? it's a libc (c23-compliant) implementation.

+# NOTE
+this libc is tested on macos. the makefile for compiling the tests may not work as it needs tweaking.
+# Contributing
+Make a pull request with explanation (detail) on what you added.

 ## Not Implemented for now
 * `FILE` and some stdio function
 * `wchar` functions